Sky Q: Reception

 Sky Q mostly received positive critical reception in the UK.
 Alphr.com in April 2018 called the service "pure brilliance" and that it "keeps getting better", rating it 5 out of 5.
 TrustedReviews in April 2019 rated it 4.5 stars out of 5, praising the interface, on-the-go recordings, UHD resolution and Netflix integration, while criticising that it isn't cheap.
 Another review from 2019, by T3, also rated it 5 stars out of 5, with the verdict stating "Sky Q was already the best viewing experience money could buy and now, with Netflix seamlessly integrated into its UI, it has powered even further away from its rivals."
 The cons were stated to be lack of Amazon Prime Video and HDR.
 Stuff also rated it 5 stars out of 5 as of January 2019, commenting that it "works flawlessly and could change the way you watch TV", although adding that "Sky Q isn't for everyone (at least not yet)" and that for some people its "extra features will look like luxuries that might not be worth the extra expense".
 TechRadar rated it 4.5 stars out of 5, calling it the "best TV subscription service on the planet", with its main criticisms being lack of Amazon Prime Video and HDR.
 A What Hi-Fi? review from April 2019 gave it 5 stars out of 5, praising the content and multi-room ability, while criticising it for being expensive and the touchpad remote being "fiddly".

 Awards

 TrustedReviews named Sky Q the "Home Entertainment Product of the Year" in 2016, beating PlayStation 4 and Xbox One S. Sky Q was rated "Best TV platform" by T3 in its 2018 awards.
 Sky Q was the 2019 award winner by the What Hi-Fi? magazine.

 Advertising

 Actor Idris Elba is used by Sky UK for its advertising campaigns.

 Planned phase-out in UK and Ireland

-Currently, Sky is planning to phase out the Sky Q service in favour of Sky Glass and Sky Stream, with the Astra 28.2°E (which is soon nearing it's end of life) lease going unit at least 2029, and Sky themselves making Stream and Glass the main options.
+Currently, Sky is planning to phase out the Sky Q service in favour of Sky Glass and Sky Stream, with the Astra 28.2°E (which is soon nearing end of life) lease going until at least 2029, and Sky themselves making Stream and Glass the main options.
 A decision needs to be made in two years, or most likely their Sky Q and Sky+ HD services will end in UK and Ireland.